Rupesh0497-gif/react-med-concepts/QA_Test_Report.md

 Accessible and touch-friendly UI components on mobile Adjustments to grids, flex layouts, and container widths for clean structure The form now meets responsive design standards across all devices.

+The Test Suite for this application is in progress.